Ambrosys/glyph/doc/source/usr/glyph_remote.rst

-Since up-to-date (28.08.2018) the necessary changes to the used graphic library Gooey are not part of the master branch, it might be necessary to install Gooey by hand from the repo `https://github.com/Magnati/Gooey <https://github.com/Magnati/Gooey>`_ in three steps.
+Since up-to-date (28.08.2018) the necessary changes to the used graphic library Gooey are not part of the master branch, it might be necessary to install Gooey by hand from this fork:

 - ``pip install -e "git+git@github.com:Magnati/Gooey.git#egg=gooey"``